SKBotNL/RewindFix-OG/README.md

 # RewindFix-OG
-Makes some vehicles (boats, horses, donkeys, mules) usable on versions lower than 1.9
+Makes some vehicles (boats, horses, donkeys, mules) usable and adds sprint swimming for versions lower than 1.9

 Actually mimicking the 1.9 boats is nearly impossible because the <1.9 and 1.9+ clients handle boats completely different